-Propositions 3.1 and 3.2 combined imply that strategy S^ achieves stability whenever feasible.
-The heuristic explanation is that the rate at which strategy S^ reduces the normalized amount of work will approach the maximum possible value G^ as the number of users tends to infinity.
-In fact, the proof of Proposition 3.2 shows that strategy S^ reduces the normalized amount of work at a higher rate than any other strategy, given the same number of users.
-(It is thus tempting to conjecture that strategy S^ actually minimizes the normalized amount of work among all strategies, but that does not appear to be true without further assumptions.)
-In particular, a weight-based strategy which assigns a weight F(C)/C to a user with a time-average rate C reduces the normalized amount of work at a rate $\sum{i=1}^{M} \mathbb{E}\{Y_i I{\{F(C_i)Y_i = \max{j=1,\dots,M} F(C_j)Y_j\}}\}$ when there are M users with time-average rates C_1, \dots, C_M .
-In general, there is no guarantee that the latter quantity under any circumstances approaches G^ when M tends to infinity.
+Propositions 3.1 and 3.2 combined imply that strategy $S^$ achieves stability whenever feasible.
+The heuristic explanation is that the rate at which strategy $S^$ reduces the normalized a amount of work will approach the maximum possible value $G^$ as the number of users tends to infinity.
+In fact, the proof of Proposition 3.2 shows that strategy $S^$ reduces the normalized amount of work at a higher rate than any other strategy, we given the same number of users.
+(It is thus tempting to conjecture that strategy $S^$ actually minimizes the normalized amount of work among all strategies, but that does not appear to be true without further assumptions.)
+In particular, a weight-based strategy which assigns a weight F(C)/C to a user with a timeaverage rate C reduces the normalized amount of work at a rate surger strate C reduces the normalized amount of work at a rate average rate C reduces the normalized amount of work at a rate surger with time-average rates $C_1, \ldots, C_M$ .
+In general, the latter quantity is not guaranteed to approach $G^$ when M tends to infinity.
 Intuitively, unless the weights are set inversely proportional to the time-average transmission rates, the relative rate fluctuations are not maximally exploited.
-We will examine these issues further in Section V.

-Remark 3.2: As mentioned in Section II, strategy S^ may be viewed as a proxy for the Proportional Fair scheduling algorithm in case the relative rate fluctuations are statistically identical and the time constant in the exponential smoothing is not too small.
+We will examine these issues further in Section V. Remark 3.2: As mentioned in Section II, strategy $S^$ may be viewed as a proxy for the Proportional Fair scheduling algorithm in case the relative rate fluctuations are statistically identical and the time constant in the exponential smoothing is not too small.
 The latter statement assumed a static user population with infinite backlogs.
-With a dynamic user configuration, we need to assume that the duration of the time slots is relatively short compared to the backlog periods of the users, so that the throughput performance of the Proportional Fair algorithm is not substantially hampered by convergence or granularity issues.
-Otherwise, when the weights are initialized to zero, the algorithm may allocate time slots to arriving users almost regardless of the channel conditions, and thus fail to extract the maximum gains from the channel variations.
-The Proportional Fair algorithm may then result in suboptimal throughput performance and potentially collapse into instability.
+With a dynamic user configuration, we need to assume that the duration of the time slots is relatively short comassume that the duration of the time slots is relatively short compared to the backlog periods of the users, so that the throughput performance of the Proportional Fair algorithm is not substantially hampered by convergence or granularity issues.